rvanbekkum/vsc-xliff-sync/README.md

 More detailed instruction: [Import Translations from Files](https://robvanbekkum.nl/xliff-sync-overview/#import-translations-from-files)

+### Build with Translations

+#### Using the Command Palette

+> 1. F1 or CMD + Shift + P to open the command palette
+> 2.  **XLIFF: Build with Translations**

+#### Using keyboard shortcut

+> 1. Ctrl + Shift + T (default shortcut)

+This command combines multiple actions into one command:
+> 1. Delete current translation files
+> 2. Build App using the build command defined in new Setting `xliffSync.buildCommandToExecute`
+> 3. Create new Target files for Languages defined in new Setting `xliffSync.defaultLanguages`
+> 4. Syncs Translations files to show if translations are missing

+To use this, a file from the App for which you want to update the Translations has to be opened.
+Then execute the command.

 ## Known Issues

 * Automatically inserting _new_ groups into target files is not implemented.